ScottEspo/AZ_APIM_TF_Example/README.md

     - API
     - 2 X API Operation to talk to AZ Function(s)

+to get functions associated with app: `az functionapp function list -g <RG_NAME> -n <APP_NAME>` can do a foreach and create api operations for each function app function

 ![WHAT WE ARE BUILDING!](./arch.jpg "What we are building")